sammantic/elfparser/README.md

 # Elfparser

-its simple parser which analysis Executable and Linkable formate "ELF".
+its simple parser which analysis Executable and Linkable formate "ELF" 64bit.

 ## Compile
 ```sh